 Pharmacogenomics is the study of how genetic variation affects drug response.
 Pharmacokinetics analyzes how drugs move through the body, including absorption, distribution, metabolism, and excretion.
 In behavioral health medicine, cytochrome P450s (CYPs) are a common avenue for oxidative metabolism of therapeutic substances, which can be influenced by genetic and environmental factors.
 CYP genes are polymorphic and affect a significant portion of the population's ability to metabolize chemicals.
-Those with functional changes in CYP genes may have absent, diminished, or excessive metabolism of a drug compound.
-Individuals are therefore classified as poor metabolizers, extensive (normal) metabolizers, and ultra-rapid metabolizers.
+Individuals with functional changes in CYP genes may have absent, diminished, or excessive metabolism of a drug compound and are, therefore, classified as poor metabolizers, extensive (normal) metabolizers, and ultra-rapid metabolizers.

-The role of pharmacogenetics is promising as studies continue to show potential benefits of gene testing.
-Clinical research, however, is unable to adequately replicate studies and findings, and there is limited available research for a drug class or specific drugs.
-Most studies are based on small sample sizes and do not perform power calculations or correct for multiple testing scenarios.
+The role of pharmacogenetics is promising as studies show potential benefits of gene testing.
+Clinical research, however, is unable to adequately replicate studies and findings, and there is limited research for specific drug classes or drugs.
+Most studies are based on small sample sizes, do not perform power calculations and/or correct for multiple testing scenarios.
 It is difficult to substantiate conclusions when not accounting for false positives or false negatives.
 Additionally, there is a lack of consensus regarding preemptive genotyping efficacy.
 Two societies publishing guidelines acknowledge that comprehensive guidelines regarding when testing should occur, who should receive testing, and which genes should be tested cannot be offered.